01Matrix/MAE_COVID19/README.md

 ## Acknowledgement
 * This repo is adapted from the [MAE](https://github.com/facebookresearch/mae) repo.
-* This repo is based on [timm](https://github.com/huggingface/pytorch-image-models) package, which is a PyTorch Image Models library.
+* This repo is based on a PyTorch Image Models library [timm](https://github.com/huggingface/pytorch-image-models).